Mortgage Protection Insurance

 Serious Illness Cover

-You may also want to add specified serious illness cover to create a more comprehensive policy if so, this additional cover can be used to pay off some or all of your mortgage if, you are diagnosed with a specified illness listed on the policy.
+This additional cover can be used to pay off some or all of your mortgage if, you are diagnosed with a specified illness listed on the policy.

 If choosing this optional added benefit, you don’t have to go for the full mortgage loan amount, unlike your life cover amount that needs to match your mortgage borrowings, serious illness cover can be anywhere between 10% and 100% of your mortgage loan amount.